Old-Fashioned Sheet Cake

 The humble rectangular pan is transformed into a hero when baking Granny’s Old-Fashioned Sheet Cake.
 This large flat cake is rich and moist, iced with a silky buttercream frosting.
 It’s great for when you need to serve a delicious dessert to lot of people.

 And for aspiring pastry artists, there is plenty of surface area on a sheet cake for decoration and a personal message.
 Edible iced flowers are a popular addition but the sky is the limit.
-Its adaptability and tastiness make it perfect for birthday parties, graduation celebrations, or any other type of festivity!
+(Pro tip: a Mr. T cake is a surefire favorite.)
+This sheet cake's adaptability and tastiness make it perfect for birthday parties, graduation celebrations, or any other type of festivity!

 Ingredients